 August 2021: I’m exploring how I can combine my professional expertise in global policy-making, social change and environmental protection; with my personal passion for creativity, animals, nature and ecopsychology.
 Uniting these streams in support of each other, so that I can be a fully integrated change maker.

 In this section, I allow those two worlds to meet each other.

-The photo right is of me with a pine tree, at Hazel Hill Wood in Salisbury, UK.
+The photos left and right are of me with a pine tree, at Hazel Hill Wood in Salisbury, UK.